Iran is a fantastic country to travel. But two topics dominate our practical travel in Iran: being vegetarian travellers, and female dresscode.

-We had read beforehand that we weren’t required to wear a chador, that shapeless large black cloth that must be incredibly hot in summer.
+We had read beforehand that we wouldn’t have to wear a chador, that shapeless large black cloth that must be incredibly hot in summer.

 „In summer I feel like a boiling pot – and I try to stay inside“ .a young woman in Mashhad

-Nevertheless we were clearly required to cover our hair as soon as we left the plane, and the clothes should not reveal any body shape.
-But, if you think about it, this is a very vague advice – how long exactly, how loose-fitting exactly, how much hair, ankle, neck may be seen?
-We have brought some loose-fitting long blouses and long-sleeved T-Shirts we can wear over our normal trousers and we continiously compare our outfit with the more modern Iranian women.
+Nevertheless we were clearly required to cover our hair as soon as we left the plane.
+In addition, the clothes should not reveal any body shape.
+But, if you think about it, this is a very vague advice – how long exactly?
+How loose-fitting exactly?
+How much hair, ankle, neck may be seen?
+We have brought some loose-fitting long blouses and long-sleeved T-Shirts we can wear over our normal trousers.
+Still, we continiously compare our outfit with the more modern Iranian women.
 The rules are fluid, Iranian women tell us, it depends on how much you dare to deviate from the legal norm.

 In fact, more than half the women are wearing chador, but even many of them show some hair.
 Others wear stylish, figure-hugging summer dresses over jeans, combined with a dark, nun-like headscarf.
 Others balance the headscarf somewhere on the back of a hairbun and make up for it with a long flowing blouse and closed shoes.
 And so on.

 We both have short hair and the headscarf just slips back very easily.
-There are places like the metro’s women’s car where you can even take off the headscarf to readjust it, and others, like the women-only section in a Shiite shrine, where you have to cover up even more, which means wearing a chador.
+There are places like the metro’s women’s car where you can even take off the headscarf to readjust it.
+In contrast, elsewhere, like in the women-only section in a Shiite shrine, you have to cover up even more.
+More than a headscarf means wearing a chador.
 The clothes question was never one we gave much thought before, but to our surprise it has become an issue for us.

-Anotherthing we wonder about is food – being vegetarians we were rather looking forward to Persian food because we know there are a number of great dishes.
-Unfortunately we figured out that these are home-cooked dishes, and when Iranians go to a restaurant they want to eat meat.
+Another thing we wonder about is food, not least because vegetarian food is a tricky issue in nearby countries such as Uzbekistan.
+However, being vegetarian travellers we were rather looking forward to Persian food.
+From one of our favourite cookbooks – Veggiestan – we know there are a number of great vegetarian dishes in Iran.
+Unfortunately we figured out that these are home-cooked dishes.
+When Iranians go to a restaurant they want to eat meat instead.
 Thus, the choice for us as tourists is rather limited and we have Falafel sandwich most evenings.
-Iranians tend to chuckle at that notions because Falafel sandwich is not considered a real meal….
+Iranians tend to chuckle at that notions because they don’t consider Falafel sandwich a real meal….

-We got invited to an Iranian home once, though, where our hosts cooked a fantastic vegetarian dinner for us.
-Apart from that there are freshly squeezed juices and a lot of diffrent sweets and ice-cream. „Iranians love everything sweet, and because of that we have many diabetics!,“ another young woman tells us.
-It may not be healty, but as a vegetarian in Iran, sweets are a major source of nutrition …
+We got an invitation to an Iranian home once, though, where our hosts cooked a fantastic vegetarian dinner for us.
+Apart from that there are freshly squeezed juices and a lot of different sweets and ice-cream. „Iranians love everything sweet, and because of that we have many diabetics!,“ another young woman tells us.
+It may not be healty, but as vegetarian travellers in Iran, sweets are a major source of nutrition …

 We still have another week in this amazing country and we will come back for sure.
 More blog posts about Iran are to come.